 Organizational structure involves how a business organizes, categorizes and delegates tasks to achieve a specific goal.
 A company's organizational structure determines how business decisions are made and implemented at all levels of the business.

-In an article on www.eHow.com,a contributor Mr. Sharon o’Toole, described the significance of organizational structure and its impact on organization.
-According to him Organizational Structure impacts following factors
+In an article on www.eHow.com,a not a good source for research contributor Mr. Sharon o’Toole, described the significance of organizational structure and its impact on organization.
+According to him Organizational Structure impacts following factors you need to elaborate the impact of organizational structure on productivity rather on following paratmeters.

 Communication